iTwin/bis-schemas/Domains/Geotechnical/GeotechnicalInterpretation/GeotechnicalInterpretation.remarks.md

 In the most complex case where the `Interpretation` is coordinated with multiple `GeotechnicalInvestigation`s using different `GeotechnicalInvestigationConfiguration`s (and therefore there are multiple `InvestigationMapping`s), Each `Material` may have zero or more relationships to investigation `ILithology`s.
 Consistency of the `ILithology` subclass that is related to by `Material`s is only required per-`InvestigationMapping` (per-`GeotechnicalInvestigationConfiguration`).

 It is desireable - but not required - that all `ILithology`s of the mapped class in a mapped `GeotechnicalInvestigationConfiguration` be mapped to a `Material`

+### AliasMaterial

+`AliasMaterial` exists solely for the purpose of splitting a single `Material` into one or more additional `IMaterial`s.
+The need for this splitting is due to limitations of either:

+- Engines that consumes `Borehole`s and generate `Subsurface`s
+- Analysis (or other) applications that assume the material in one `Stratum` never appears in another `Stratum`.

+The `AliasFor` navigation property must always be set; the `AliasMaterial` must always refer to a real `Material`.

+An example of the need for an Alias material is when a borehole log shows *Silty-Sand* from depth 7.2m to 9m and depth 13.4m to 15m.
+To remove the "duplicate" material, either:

+- Two `AliasMaterial`s, *Silty-Sand 1* and *Silty-Sand 2* could be created (and the original *Silty-Sand* would only be used indirectly); or
+- One `AliasMaterial`, *Silty-Sand 2* could be created (and the original *Silty-Sand* Material would be used both directly and indirectly).

 ### IBoreholeCollection